 Free Family Tree Printable

-The free printable family tree I decided to use for the family tree activity comes from A Year of Family Home Evenings.
-You’ll find the link to download the free printable in the rectangle near the top of that post.
+The free printable family tree I used for the family tree activity is no longer available, but you’ll find a similar free one at TPT.
 I added aunts and uncles to the tree.

 If you just want a simple colored tree, you could download a free printable like this tree clip art by revidevi at Teachers Pay Teachers.
 For a very large family, you’ll probably have to draw your own tree.